 Spanish Language Homestay Immersion Programs in Santiago de Cuba

-The total immersion experience gives you a unique opportunity to increase your Spanish language skills quickly, examine Cuban culture and explore the city.
+A unique opportunity to increase your Spanish language skills quickly, examine Cuban culture and explore the city.

 In March 2016, President Obama announced that educational "people to people" trips did not need to be taken with a licensed group; instead, individuals may take educational trips of their own design, without having to get permission from the government in advance.
 Travelers who take these trips must keep records of what they did in Cuba for five years.